MEP 2018 presentation at ENI, Milan

-At the invitation of ENI, the first presentation of MEP2018 will take place in Milan on 4 April 2018.
+At the invitation of ENI, the first presentation of MEP2018 took place in Milan on 4 April 2018.

 MEP2018 develops two scenarios: